-Pennsylvania is also home to more than a dozen wine trails, perfect for a weekend getaway.
+Our commonwealth is fifth in the nation for wine production and our wineries are producing an exciting diversity of wines.
+Pennsylvania is also home to many wine trails, perfect for a weekend getaway.
 Speaking of weekends, wineries are hosting events year-round.
 So, start planning and Keep Tasting in Pennsylvania.

 ORGANIZATIONS SUPPORTING PA WINERIES

-The PWA is a trade association representing more than 100 member wineries and an advocate on behalf of the state’s growing multi-billion dollar wine industry.
-For more information on the PWA and to inquire about membership, please contact the PWA here or by phone at 877-4PA-WINE or 717 234-1844.
+The PWA is a non-profit trade association and an advocate on behalf of the state’s growing multi-billion dollar wine industry.
+For more information on the PWA and to inquire about membership, please contact the PWA.

-View and download the WMRB Fact Sheet for more information and contacts by clicking here.
+View and download the WMRB Fact Sheet for more information and contacts.

 The Department also leads the PA Preferred program, a public-private partnership with many companies throughout the commonwealth.
 The program is working with thousands of companies and stores to support and promote Pennsylvania products.
 Next time you are shopping, whether in a major grocery chain, farmers market, or road-side stand make sure to look for the PA Preferred logo and purchase products grown or made in PA.